jyahdi-byte/numkit/README.md

 an ω parameter at all - a real advantage on irregular domains, where SOR's closed-form optimal ω doesn't exist.
 See `docs/conjugate_gradient_study.md` for the full comparison.

+### Preconditioning

+A diagonal (Jacobi) preconditioner divides each cell's residual by its own diagonal value before Conjugate Gradient picks a search direction.
+On a plain grid every cell's diagonal is 4, so this is a no-op - preconditioning only has something to work with once `HOLE` cells make the diagonal vary from cell to cell.

+Tested on two geometries: a single small `HOLE`, and a checkerboard of `HOLE` blocks tiled with 1-cell walls between them, built specifically to push cell diagonals down to 2.
+The checkerboard confirmed real diagonal variation (522 of 693 interior cells at diagonal 2 instead of 4, on a 40×40 grid) - and still showed almost no sweep-count improvement, sometimes a sweep or two *worse*.
+A diagonal preconditioner corrects each cell's own local scale; it has no visibility into the domain's overall shape.
+What actually slows Conjugate Gradient down on the checkerboard is the maze-like geometry itself - interior cells threaded through a lattice of 1-cell corridors - a global property no purely local preconditioner can reach.
+See `docs/conjugate_gradient_study.md` for the full data and the reasoning behind it.

 ---